Web Application Firewall (WAF) on Azure Front Door

 An IP address–based access control rule is a custom WAF rule that lets you control access to your web applications by specifying a list of IP addresses or IP address ranges.
 For more information, see configure IP restriction.

-A custom rate limit rule controls access based on matching conditions and the rates of incoming requests.
+A custom rate limit rule control access based on matching conditions and the rates of incoming requests.
 For more information, see What is rate limiting for Azure Front Door Service?.

 The Microsoft-managed Default Rule Set is based on the OWASP Core Rule Set (CRS) and includes Microsoft Threat Intelligence Collection rules.
 Azure Web Application Firewall (WAF) lets you tune the WAF rules to suit the needs of your application and organization WAF requirements.
 Tuning features you can expect to see are defining rules exclusions, creating custom rules, and disabling of rules.
 For more information, see WAF Tuning.

 Monitor and logging

 Azure Web Application Firewall (WAF) monitoring and logging are provided through logging and integration with Azure Monitor and Azure Monitor logs.
 For more information, see Azure Web Application Firewall (WAF) logging and monitoring.